mongodb/mongo-perf/README.md

 #### Buildbot Usage
 -------------------
 ##### Benchmarks
-To run benchmark tests locally, use the `runner.py` script.
 A call to this script by a buildslave might be:
 <pre><code>python runner.py --rhost localhost --rport 27017 --port 30000  --mongod MONGO_DIR/mongod  --label Linux_64-bit
 </code></pre>